Keynote James Reston, Jr.

 Lundy is also a founder of the Appalachian Food Summit.
-Her work has received awards from the American Society of Journalists and Kentucky’s Sigma Delta Chi.
-She has been a finalist for the James Beard and International Association of Culinary Professional awards in various fields of food writing.
+In addition to the James Beard Awards, her work has received awards from the International Association of Culinary Professionals, Association of Food Journalists, and Kentucky’s Sigma Delta Chi.

 Born in Corbin, Kentucky and raised in Louisville with strong ties to the mountains, she often writes from the perspective and about the experience of the Appalachian diaspora.
 She is happy to find herself in her beloved mountains again as a present resident of Burnsville.
 Photo by Pableaux Johnson